-The US stands out as an outlier: the US spends far more on health than any other country, yet the life expectancy of the American population is not longer, but actually shorter than in other countries that spend far less.
+The US stands out as an outlier: it spends far more on health than any other country, yet the life expectancy of the American population is not longer, but actually shorter than in other countries that spend far less.

-If we look at the time trend for each country we first notice that all countries have followed an upward trajectory—the population lives increasingly longer as health expenditure increased.
-But again the US stands out as the country is following a much flatter trajectory; gains in life expectancy from additional health spending in the U.S. were much smaller than in the other high-income countries, particularly since the mid-1980s.
+If we look at the time trend for each country, we first notice that all countries have followed an upward trajectory—the population lives increasingly longer lives as health expenditure increases.
+The US stands out by following a much flatter trajectory: life expectancy increased little while health spending in the U.S. increased much more than in other high-income countries, particularly since the mid-1980s.

 [This graph and more information can be found in the entry on how healthcare is financed.]

-There are several aspects that contribute to the US being such an extreme outlier: Studies find that administrative costs in the health sector are higher in the US than in other countries; The price comparisons between countries rely on adjustment which are not ideally suited for comparisons of health costs and this might make comparisons more difficult.
-Sometimes it is also pointed out in these comparisons that violence rates in the US are higher than in other rich countries (and this is true).
+There are several aspects that contribute to the US being such an extreme outlier.
+Studies find, for instance, that administrative costs in the health sector are higher in the US than in other countries; they also point out that price comparisons among countries rely on adjustments which are not ideally suited for comparisons of health costs, and this might make comparisons more difficult.
+Sometimes, these analyses point out that violence rates in the US are higher than in other rich countries, and this is true).
 But while this could explain the difference in levels, it is not a likely explanation for the difference in trends.
-Over the period shown in the chart above violence and homicides have fallen in the US more than in other rich countries and this should have led to a narrowing of the difference to other countries and not to the increase that we see.
+Over the period shown in the chart above, homicides have declined more in the US than in other rich countries, and this should have led to a narrowing of the difference rather than the growing gap that we see.

-One of the reasons for the underachievement of the US is also the large inequality in health spending.
-In our entry on how healthcare is financed we discuss the empirical data on this.
+One of the reasons for the underachievement of the US is the large inequality in health spending.
+Growing expenditure without insurance expansion has meant that healthcare expenditure has become highly concentrated—the top 5% of spenders account for almost half of spending, and the top 1% account for almost 20%—above and beyond the expected inequality in need.
+In our entry on how healthcare is financed we discuss the empirical data on this in more depth.

-The higher levels of violence in the US that kill mostly middle-aged Americans can also not explain why the US is also not just a huge outlier in total life expectancy, but also in child mortality.
+The higher levels of violence in the US (which kill mostly middle-aged Americans) also fail to explain why the US is not only a huge outlier in total life expectancy, but also in child mortality and maternal mortality.

-The share of children that die before their fifth birthday is much higher in the US than in other rich countries even though they spend much less on healthcare.
+- The share of children that die before their fifth birthday is much higher in the US than in other rich countries, even though the US spends much more on healthcare.